-Table 20 shows the resulting weighted average (across individual banks) spread impacts for SA banks, specifically for Cantonal and Other banks.
-We report spread impacts assuming either (a) that the capital rule changes do not alter the required return on equity that the bank faces or (b) that the capital rule changes reduce leverage and hence lead to a reduction in the cost of equity.
-The calculation of the reduction in cost of equity employs the Swiss bank regression 4 results (with both bank and year dummies) from Table 13.
+Table 28 shows the resulting weighted average (across individual banks) spread impacts for SA banks, specifically for Cantonal and Other banks.
+We report spread impacts assuming that the capital rule changes reduce leverage and hence lead to a reduction in the cost of equity.
+The calculation of the reduction in cost of equity employs the Swiss bank regression 4 results (with both bank and year dummies) from Table 21.